MamoMGD1/neural_networks/README.md

 ## 📂 Contents

-- `data.csv` – Real-world dataset of 20,000+ houses with features like area, number of rooms, neighborhood, etc.
+- `data.csv` – Real-world dataset of 20,000+ houses with features like area, number of rooms, house's age, etc.
 - `main.ipynb` – Jupyter Notebook containing all code for data cleaning, visualizations, model implementation, training, and testing.
-- Neural network code built purely with **NumPy** – no external ML libraries involved.

 ---